Meysam-shirdel/NLP-Vision-Image-Captioning/README.md

 **Main Challenges in Image Captioning**

--Object Detection and Recognition: Accurately identifying all relevant objects in an image is foundational.
+- Object Detection and Recognition: Accurately identifying all relevant objects in an image is foundational.
 However, variations in object appearance, occlusion, and background clutter make this challenging.
--Contextual Understanding: Beyond recognizing individual objects, understanding the scene context and the relationships between objects (e.g., actions, spatial relationships) is crucial.
+- Contextual Understanding: Beyond recognizing individual objects, understanding the scene context and the relationships between objects (e.g., actions, spatial relationships) is crucial.

--Grammar and Syntax: Generating grammatically correct and syntactically sound sentences is essential for coherent descriptions.
+- Grammar and Syntax: Generating grammatically correct and syntactically sound sentences is essential for coherent descriptions.
--Relevance and Coherence: Ensuring that the generated captions are relevant to the image and maintain a coherent narrative throughout is challenging.
+- Relevance and Coherence: Ensuring that the generated captions are relevant to the image and maintain a coherent narrative throughout is challenging.

 ## 2. Related Works
 This section explores existing research and solutions related to medical image segmentation.